kdschmidt1/Sail_Instrument/Readme.md

 - Sail_Instrument_Overlay,
 - LayLines_Overlay
 - Sail_InstrumentWidget a classic widget with the Sail_Instrument
-- Sail_InstrumentInfoWidget (A Widget you can config to show the distance or the time for each Layline)
+- Sail_InstrumentInfo-Widget (A Widget you can config to show the distance or the time for each Layline)

-And two widgets showing the cumulated values of the SailInstrumentInfo
+And two widgets showing the cumulated values of the Sail_InstrumentInfo
 - TTW-S (Time to Waypoint Sailing)	(not yet available)
 - DTW-S (Distance To Waypoint Sailing)	(not yet available)